formester/formester-site/content/blog/jotform-vs-forms-app-who-wins-the-price-performance-battle.md

 Now, let's delve into the ideal use cases where each platform shines and also discuss their constraints for a comprehensive overview.

-## Best Use-Cases of JotForm
+## Best Use-Cases of Jotform

 ### 1. Online Surveys

-JotForm is suitable for creating [surveys to gather feedback, opinions, and insights](https://formester.com/templates/categories/survey-forms/) from participants, making it an excellent tool for market research and customer feedback.
+JotForm is suitable for creating [surveys to gather feedback, opinions, and insights](/templates/categories/survey-forms/) from participants, making it an excellent tool for market research and customer feedback.

 ### 2. Registrations

-JotForm can be used to create [registration forms for events, workshops, seminars, or conferences](https://formester.com/templates/categories/registration-forms/), allowing organizers to collect attendee information efficiently.
+JotForm can be used to create [registration forms for events, workshops, seminars, or conferences](/templates/categories/registration-forms/), allowing organizers to collect attendee information efficiently.

 ### 3. Contact Forms

-JotForm is ideal for designing [contact forms for websites](https://formester.com/templates/categories/contact-forms/), enabling visitors to get in touch with businesses or individuals easily.
+JotForm is ideal for designing [contact forms for websites](/templates/categories/contact-forms/), enabling visitors to get in touch with businesses or individuals easily.

 ### 4. Job Applications

-Businesses can use JotForm to create [customized job application forms](https://formester.com/templates/job-application-form-699/), streamlining the hiring process and collecting relevant candidate information.
+Businesses can use JotForm to create [customized job application forms](/templates/job-application-form-699/), streamlining the hiring process and collecting relevant candidate information.

 ### 5. Order Forms

 JotForm can be used to build [order forms for e-commerce businesses](https://www.jotform.com/form-templates/category/order-form), enabling customers to place orders and make payments online.

-## Limitations of JotForm
+## Limitations of Jotform

 ### 1. Learning Curve